-10. Behaviour Management and Physical Intervention
+9. Behaviour Management and Physical Intervention

-- 10.1.
+- 9.1.
 All pupils have a right to be treated with respect and dignity.
 Adults must not use any form of degrading treatment to punish a pupil.
 The use of sarcasm, demeaning or insensitive comments towards pupils is not acceptable in any situation.
 Deliberately intimidating pupils by shouting aggressively, hectoring or overbearing physical presence is not acceptable in any situation.
-Any sanctions or rewards used should be part of our Positive Behaviour Management Policy. - 10.2.
+Any sanctions or rewards used should be part of the Behaviour Policy. - 9.2.
 Staff should understand the importance of challenging inappropriate behaviours between peers, including peer on peer sexual violence and sexual harassment.
 Downplaying certain behaviours (e.g., dismissing sexual harassment as "just banter") can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it.
-Where pupils display difficult or challenging behaviour, adults should follow the School's or setting's behaviour and discipline policy using strategies appropriate to the circumstance and situation.
+Where pupils display difficult or challenging behaviour, adults should follow the Behaviour Policy using strategies appropriate to the circumstance and situation. - 9.3.

-- 10.3.
 Physical intervention can only be justified in exceptional circumstances.
 Non-statutory guidance is available from the Department of Education website.
 See 'Use of reasonable force advice for Head Teachers, Staff and Governing Bodies'.
 Adults may legitimately intervene to prevent a pupil from committing a criminal offence, injuring themselves or others, causing damage to property, engaging in behaviour prejudicial to good order and maintaining good order and discipline.
 Adults should have regard for the health and safety of themselves and others.
 It is always unlawful to use force as a punishment.
-The use of unwarranted physical force is likely to constitute a criminal offence. - 10.4.
+The use of unwarranted physical force is likely to constitute a criminal offence. - 9.4.
 Where a pupil has specific needs in respect of particularly challenging behaviour, a positive handling plan, including a risk assessment, should be put in place and agreed upon by all parties.
 Where it is judged that a pupil's behaviour presents a serious risk to themselves or others, a robust risk assessment that is regularly reviewed and a physical intervention plan, where relevant, must be put in place.
 All incidents and subsequent actions should be recorded and reported to a manager and the pupil's parents/carers.
 Where it can be anticipated that physical intervention is likely to be required, a plan should be put in place that the pupil and parents/carers are aware of and have agreed to.
 Parental consent does not permit the use of unlawful physical intervention or deprive a pupil of their liberty.
-The School has separate policies on Positive Behaviour Management and the Use of Physical Intervention.

-11. First Aid and Medication
+10. First Aid and Medication

-- 11.1.
-The School has a separate policy on supporting pupils with a medical condition.
+- 10.1.
+Fowlmere School has a separate policy on supporting pupils with a medical condition.
 Employees should have regard to the statutory guidance 'Supporting pupils at School with medical conditions' DfE December 2015, which includes advice on managing medicines.
 All settings must have an adequate number of qualified first aiders/appointed persons.
 Employees must have had the appropriate training and achieved the necessary level of competency before administering first aid or medication or taking on the responsibility to support pupils with medical conditions.
-If an adult is concerned or uncertain about the amount or type of medication being given to a pupil this should be discussed with the Designated Safeguarding Lead. - 11.2.
+If an adult is concerned or uncertain about the amount or type of medication being given to a pupil this should be discussed with the Designated Safeguarding Lead. - 10.2.
 Adults taking medication that may affect their ability to care for children should seek medical advice regarding their suitability to do so and should not work with pupils whilst taking medication unless medical advice confirms that they are able to do so.
 Adult medication on the premises must be securely stored out of the reach of children.

-12. One to One Situations and Meetings with Pupils
+11. One to One Situations and Meetings with Pupils